Population: 4.46 million

 By Train: By far the most convenient way to get into and out of Zhangye is still by train.
 Zhangye Railway Station, located about 6km away to the downtown area, is a major stop along the Lanzhou-Urumqi Railway Line.
 It has trains which run daily to and from Shanghai, Xian and Lanzhou.

 By Long-distance Bus: It is also easy to travel to or from Zhangye by long-distance bus.
-The East Long-distance Bus Station, located at the East Circle City Road, has buses running from Zhangye to Wuwei, Lanzhou and Yinchuan.
+The East Long-distance Bus Station, located at the East Circle City Road, has buses running to Wuwei, Lanzhou and Yinchuan.
 Passengers can also take buses from the South Long-distance Bus Station in Zhangye to Dunhuang, Jiayuguan, Lanzhou, Matisi and Xining.

 By public bus and taxi: It is easily to travel aroundthe city by inner- city buses and taxis.